bitnami/containers/bitnami/kafka/README.md

 * When prompted to enter a password, use the same one for all.
 * Set the Common Name or FQDN values to your Apache Kafka container hostname, e.g. `kafka.example.com`.
 After entering this value, when prompted "What is your first and last name?", enter this value as well.
   * As an alternative, you can disable host name verification setting the environment variable `KAFKA_CFG_SSL_ENDPOINT_IDENTIFICATION_ALGORITHM` to an empty string.
-* When setting up a Apache Kafka Cluster (check [this section](#setting-up-a-kafka-cluster) for more information), each Apache Kafka broker and logical client needs its own keystore.
+* When setting up an Apache Kafka Cluster (check [this section](#setting-up-a-kafka-cluster) for more information), each Apache Kafka broker and logical client needs its own keystore.
 You will have to repeat the process for each of the brokers in the cluster.

 The following docker-compose file is an example showing how to mount your JKS certificates protected by the password `certificatePassword123`.
 Additionally it is specifying the Apache Kafka container hostname and the credentials for the client and zookeeper users.